Polling place reviews 2019

 During each review, full details of the proposals; and information on how to participate will be published within our consultation web pages.

 This will be supported by press releases etc. to publicise the event, and to inform and encourage people to take part in the process.

-When conducting the review, Northampton Borough Council uses the guidance and resources published by the Electoral Commission.
+When conducting the review, we use the guidance and resources published by the Electoral Commission.